-We intend to deploy our eVTOL aircraft in local aerial ridesharing networks in cities around the world.
-Operating point-to-point in and around cities, these new aerial networks will sidestep the major problems of cost and scale that plague ground-based networks.
+We believe that deploying a new type of aerial mobility network in cities represents an extensive market opportunity.
 Fundamentally, an aerial mobility network is nodal vs. the path-based nature of ground mobility.
 Each new node added to the network adds connectivity to all the other nodes, whereas each new mile of road, rail, or tunnel only extends one single route by one mile.
 In a nodal network, a linear increase in the number of nodes leads to an exponential increase in the number of connections.